-- In a series of transactions, the Company made private sales, pursuant to stock purchase agreements of 999,999 unregistered shares of its common stock and 2,000,001 common stock warrants to purchase one share of its common stock at an exercise price of \$0.035 per share in consideration for \$35,000 received from the son of Richard W. Evans, a director - In connection with an agreement to issue up to \$335,000 convertible promissory notes, in March 2013, the Company issued a \$67,000 principal amount convertible promissory note and received cash proceeds of \$60,000. - In a series of transactions during 2013, 8% convertible promissory notes with an aggregate principal balance of \$88,000, plus accrued interest of \$4,000 were converted into 5,705,447 unregistered shares of common stock. - In a series of transactions, the Company issued 6,705,446 unregistered shares of its common stock to George J. Coates for anti-dilution protection related to new shares of common stock issued in 2013.
-The estimated value of these shares, based on the closing trading price of the stock on the dates of the issuances was \$203,000.
-In January 2013, the Company issued 20,895,046 unregistered shares of its common stock to George J. Coates in satisfaction of a deferred compensation liability consisting of 20,275,046 shares for anti-dilution protection for the year ended December 31, 2012 and a 620,000 share stock award originally granted in 2011.
-The value of these shares, based on the closing trading price on the dates of the anti-dilution or the date of the stock award was \$1,761,000, of which \$1,674,000 and \$87,000 was charged to stock compensation expense during the years ended December 31, 2012 and 2011, respectively.
-All of the shares issued to George J. Coates during the three months ended March 31, 2013 were subsequently voluntarily returned to the Company and restored to authorized, unissued status in August 2013.
+- In a series of transactions during 2013, the Company made private sales, pursuant to stock purchase agreements of 3,833,333 unregistered shares of common stock and 4,833,335 common stock warrants to purchase one share of our common stock at an exercise price ranging from \$0.015 to of \$0.035 per share in consideration for \$95,000 received from the son of Richard W. Evans, a director. - In a series of transactions during 2013, the Company issued 50,000 registered shares of common stock to Dutchess under the equity line of credit in consideration for \$5,000. - In a series of transactions in 2013, the Company issued 12,213,322 unregistered shares of common stock to George J. Coates for anti-dilution protection related to new shares of common stock issued in 2013.
+The estimated value of these shares, based on the closing trading price of the stock on the dates of the issuances was \$322,000.
+In August 2013, these shares were voluntarily returned to the Company for cancellation and restored to authorized, unissued status. - The Company issued three convertible promissory notes with two accredited investors with an aggregate principal amount of \$138,000.
+The convertible notes have annual interest rates ranging from 8% to 12%, mature on the one year anniversary date and become convertible 180 days after funding.
+The conversion rates, which are variable range from 60% to 61% of a defined trading price of the Company's stock over a defined number of trading days prior to the date of conversion.
+More detailed information on these convertible notes can be found in Note 13. - In a series of transactions during 2013, 8% convertible promissory notes with an aggregate balance of \$126,000, including accrued interest were converted into 8,329,989 unregistered shares of common stock. - In January 2013, the Company issued 20,895,046 unregistered shares of its common stock to George J. Coates in satisfaction of a deferred compensation liability consisting of 20,275,046 shares for anti-dilution protection for the year ended December 31, 2012 and a 620,000 share stock award originally granted in 2011.
+The value of these shares, based on the closing trading price on the dates of the anti-dilution or the date of the stock award was \$1,761,000, of which \$1,674,000 and \$87,000 was charged to stock-based compensation expense during the years ended December 31, 2012 and 2011, respectively.
+In August 2013, these shares were voluntarily returned to the Company for cancellation and restored to authorized, unissued status.

-At March 31, 2014, the Company had reserved 134,597,343 shares of its common stock to cover the potential conversion of convertible securities and exercise of stock options and warrants.
+At June 30, 2014, the Company had reserved 145,378,121 shares of its common stock to cover the potential conversion of convertible securities and exercise of stock options and warrants.